carina-io/carina/docs/design/design-diskGroup.md

 ## Background

-Currently, as of v0.9.0, Carina seperates node's local disks into different groups based on its type.
+Currently, as of v0.9.0, Carina separates node's local disks into different groups based on its type.
 User can request different storage disks using differents storageclasses.
 This works fine in general, but in some cases, user may prefer more flexiable usage.
 For example,